skip to content

 For how long do we hold personal information?

-We will not hold on to any personal information collected for the purposes described above for longer than is reasonably necessary for those purposes, and to ensure we are able to comply with legal, regulatory and accounting requirements.
-Our retention period for candidate personal data is 12 months.
-Our retention period for business contact information is 7 years.
+Our standard retention period for candidate personal data is 24 months in the talent pool for future opportunities.
+You can exercise your right to delete, would you wish to have your data removed earlier.
+Our retention period for business contact information depends on local business practice.
+It is typically 7 years in the UK.
 The retention periods that apply to the cookies we collect via the website are set out in our Cookie Policy here.
 If you withdraw your consent to receive sales and marketing material, we will remove your details from our contact list.

 Your rights in relation to your personal information